great-northern-diver/loon/website/md/learn_layer.md

 </Tcl>

-Some important implementation details for working with layers are then
+Some important implementation details for working with layers are

-* Currently only the model layer in the sense of selection and moving points with mouse gestures.
+* Currently only the model layer is interactive in the sense of selection and moving elements with mouse gestures.
 * Every layer has a unique id that is assigned by loon.
 * Layers are arranged in a tree structure where a `group` layer can be a parent to children layers (any of the above mentioned layer types).
 The tree root has id `root`.
 * The layers are rendered in order of a Depth-first traversal of the non-group layers.
-* Layers, like the plot models, have states that define its appearance.
+* Layers have states that define its appearance.
-* Layer states also support state bindings.
+	* Layer states support state bindings.
+* Sometimes (e.g. for texts layers), `n` can not be set to 1.
+Use the singular version instead (e.g. text).

 <R>

-To get a first impression on the possible operations that can be performed on layers you may query all commands that are available to work with layer
+To get a first impression on the possible operations that can be performed on layers you may query all commands that are available for working with layers

 ~~~
 apropos("l_layer_")